ArctosDB/documentation-wiki/_documentation/agent-addresses.markdown

 Zip Code or Equivalent, Country Code

 Do not abbreviate except according to postal guidelines.
-Make no assumptions – “local” mailing addresses may be used for returning foreign shipments, and should therefore include country code.
+Make no assumptions – "local" mailing addresses may be used for returning foreign shipments, and should therefore include country code.
 Phone numbers should include country and area codes, URIs should include protocol (http://), etc.